cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 # Using BOSH

 Before we can use BOSH we need to install the BOSH CLI.
 You will need a running development environment with an uploaded Stemcell.
-You can learn about those steps in the [BOSH Installation][] section.
+You can learn about those steps in the [BOSH Installation][bosh_install] section.

 ## Installing BOSH Command Line Interface [bosh_install] ##